Ludovica Galeazzo

 Biography

 Ludovica Galeazzo is an Associate Professor of Architectural History in the Department of Cultural Heritage at the University of Padua.
 She is the Principal Investigator of the ERC Starting Grant project Venice’s Nissology.
-Reframing the Lagoon City as an Archipelago (VeNiss) on the digital reconstruction of the history and urban transformations of the Venetian lagoon islands.
-Her research focuses on Italian architecture in the early modern period with a special interest in new technologies to demonstrate the process of city’s change over time.
-She received her PhD from the Graduate School Ca’ Foscari-Iuav in Venice and was later a Research Fellow at the Iuav University (2013-16), a Postdoctoral Associate at Duke University (2016-17), and a Kress Fellow in Digital Humanities at I Tatti (2019).
-She holds the position of Digital Humanities Research Associate since 2019.
-Ludovica is a member of the international projects Visualizing Cities and Metapolis and serves on the editorial board of the Architectural Histories journal (EAHN).
+Reframing the Lagoon City as an Archipelago (VeNiss), which focuses on the digital reconstruction of the history and urban transformation of the Venetian lagoon islands.
+Her research explores early modern Italian architecture, with a particular interest in the use of new technologies to visualize processes of urban change over time.
+She earned her PhD from the Graduate School Ca’ Foscari-Iuav in Venice and was later a Research Fellow at the Iuav University (2013-16), a Postdoctoral Associate at Duke University (2016-17), and a Kress Fellow in Digital Humanities at I Tatti (2019).
+Since 2019, she has served as a Digital Humanities Research Associate.
+Ludovica is a member of the international projects Visualizing Cities and 3D SEBENICO, and she sits on the editorial board of the journal Tribelon.
+In 2024, she was appointed a member of the Istituto Veneto di Scienze, Lettere ed Arti.
+Her publications examine the intersection of architecture, urban studies, social history, and the dynamics of place-making.
 She is the author of the monograph Venezia e i margini urbani.
-L’insula dei Gesuiti in età moderna (IVSLA 2018).
+L’insula dei Gesuiti in età moderna (IVSLA 2018) and co-editor of Acqua e cibo a Venezia.
+Storie della laguna e della città (Marsilio 2015).

 Project Summary